 We are focused on collecting PET plastic waste, and other recyclables like aluminium cans, papers etc. which we will then utilize in providing high quality purified recycled flakes and baled recyclables at very competitive prices to meet our customer’s needs and expectations, giving us a competitive edge in the market.

-We therefore welcome you to do business or partner (corporate/individual/volunteer) with us as we hinge our success on your support to achieve our objectives.
+go to link We therefore welcome you to do business or partner (corporate/individual/volunteer) with us as we hinge our success on your support to achieve our objectives.

 Environmental pollution is estimated to be one of the biggest causes of death around the world, affecting more than 100million people per year, more than Malaria and HIV.
 Lagos Statehas an estimated population of 14 million people associated with its fast growing pace of urbanization.
 This has led to the city’s struggle to adequately manage its waste which is an estimated 378,040 tons yearly.
 Barely 40% of solid waste generated is formally collected to the few designated dumpsites, while the remaining 60% of uncollected waste find their way into waterways, gutters, streets.
 As an example, Nigeria’s plastic industry has grown from 50 companies with a production capacity of 100 tons in 1960, to over 3,000 companies with a production capacity of over 100,000 tons per year.
 Plastics and rubber products recorded a growth rate of 23.8% in 2013, attributed to polythene and plastic packaging, which constitutes the fastest growing segment of the industry, but also largest contributor of waste pollutants.